- WEIGHT: 55 to 80 lbs

 - When Liberty had puppies, Ford kept one and named it Misty.

-Jimmy Carter’s primary dog was an Afghan hound that he named Lewis Brown.
+Jimmy Carter’s primary dog was an Afghan hound, a unique type of dog breed that he named Lewis Brown.
 His family was also given another dog, a border collie that they named Grits when he was a puppy.
 Grits was a gift for Carter’s daughter, Amy, from her teacher.
 He had to be returned a little later, however, for some unknown reason.

 - Lewis Brown and Grits had to share the White House with another family pet: a Siamese Cat with the unusual name, Misty Malarky Ying Yang.